PDF417/pdf417-android/README.md

 _PDF417.mobi_ is distributed with both ARMv7, ARM64, x86 and x86_64 native library binaries.

 ARMv7 architecture gives the ability to take advantage of hardware accelerated floating point operations and SIMD processing with [NEON](http://www.arm.com/products/processors/technologies/neon.php).
 This gives _PDF417.mobi_ a huge performance boost on devices that have ARMv7 processors.
 Most new devices (all since 2012.) have ARMv7 processor so it makes little sense not to take advantage of performance boosts that those processors can give.
-Also note that some devices with ARMv7 processors do not support NEON instruction sets.
-Most popular are those based on [NVIDIA Tegra 2](https://en.wikipedia.org/wiki/Tegra#Tegra_2) fall into this category.
+Also note that some devices with ARMv7 processors do not support NEON instruction sets, most popular being those based on [NVIDIA Tegra 2](https://en.wikipedia.org/wiki/Tegra#Tegra_2).
 Since these devices are old by today's standard, _PDF417.mobi_ does not support them.
 For the same reason, _PDF417.mobi_ does not support devices with ARMv5 (`armeabi`) architecture.

 ARM64 is the new processor architecture that most new devices use.
 ARM64 processors are very powerful and also have the possibility to take advantage of new NEON64 SIMD instruction set to quickly process multiple pixels with single instruction.